qpdf/qpdf/manual/json.rst

 - Some languages that use JSON call an *object* a *dictionary*, a *map*, or a *hash*.

-- Sometimes, it's called on *object* if it has fixed keys and a *dictionary* if it has variable keys.
+- Sometimes, it's called an *object* if it has fixed keys and a *dictionary* if it has variable keys.

 This manual is not entirely consistent about its use of *dictionary*